bobisjan/adaptive-restful-api/README.md

 ## Overview

 The basic idea behind the library is to process the HTTP request in the chain of the filters represented by the `Filter` class.
-It's the responsibility of the concrete filter to decide what to do with the request, if it handles completely (that means: creates the response) or makes something useful with the content (eq. converts JSON to POJO) of the request and then resigns the processing to the next filter in the chain.
+It's responsibility of the concrete filter to decide what to do with the request, if it handles completely (that means: creates the response) or makes something useful with the content (eq. converts JSON to POJO) of the request and then resigns the processing to the next filter in the chain.

 You can see the example flow of the request in the picture.